Mollendo

-The railroad used to run a passenger train daily, but a good highway connects Mollendo to the Panamerican Highway now and the train now only runs the summer express that goes down from Arequipa on Saturday and returns on Sunday; the beach is the main attraction, even though it is visited by the Humboldt Current that brings cold water from Antarctica.
-In the summer months, which run from December to April, the population more than doubles as people from the largest city in the region Arequipa use Mollendo and its beaches as a vacation spot, especially on weekends.
+A railroad used to run passenger trains daily, but a developed highway connects Mollendo to the Panamerican Highway, with the train now only running as a summer express from Arequipa, on Saturday, returning Sunday.
+The local beaches are the main attraction in the area, even though it is visited by the Humboldt Current that brings cold water from Antarctica.
+In the summer months, from December to April, the population more than doubles as people from the largest city in the region (Arequipa) use Mollendo and its beaches as a vacation spot, especially on weekends.
 Mollendo exports wool and has industries producing cement, textiles, canned fish, and cheese.
-It is also a popular beach resort.
 The Auxiliary Ship BAP Mollendo (ATC-131) of the Peruvian Navy is named after the town.